ArvinArpanahi/Iran-aquaculture-project/README.md

 The goal is to develop high-efficiency fish farming systems that reduce production costs, optimize logistics, and generate export-driven revenue.

+👉 Investment Perspective:
+The project is structured as a scalable food production infrastructure with strong export potential, stable demand, and long-term profitability driven by operational efficiency and market positioning.

 ---

 ## Strategic Vision

 The project is designed to:

 - Reduce dependency on seafood imports
 - Increase domestic production capacity
 - Build export-oriented aquaculture infrastructure
 - Generate sustainable long-term revenue
 - Contribute to national economic growth and foreign currency inflow

+👉 Macroeconomic Impact:
+- Strengthening food security
+- Supporting coastal economic development
+- Increasing non-oil export capacity
+- Creating industrial value chains in marine sectors

 ---